devleaks/cockpitdecks-docs/docs/Installation/Installation.md

 ![[demo-deck.png|500]]

 To exit the demonstration deck, go on the second page, press the guarded button "STOP" for two seconds at least to "lift" the guard.
-If the guard was listed, press again the button to stop.
+If the guard was lifted, press again the button to stop.

 ## Install Aircraft Configurations